 NYU encourages students to participate fully in all aspects of campus life.
 In support of this goal, the Moses Center for Students with Disabilities (CSD) provides reasonable and appropriate accommodations for students with documented disabilities.
 Students qualify as persons with disabilities if their diagnosed physical, learning, or psychological impairments limit them in one or more life activities.
 Reasonable accommodations are adjustments to policies, practices, or procedures that facilitate equal access for students with disabilities to NYU’s programs, activities, and services.

-The University Bookstore provides the NYU community with the goods and services to meet its educational needs as well as the goods and services to enhance campus life.
+The NYU Bookstore provides the NYU community with the goods and services to meet its educational needs as well as the goods and services to enhance campus life.
 The NYU Bookstore offers a wide variety of merchandise and services to NYU students, faculty, administrators, and staff.

 Location: 726 Broadway